-4. I can reflect, evaluate, and provide feedback on my art work and that of other's.
+4 .
+I can reflect, evaluate, and provide feedback on my art work and that of other's.

 Ask children to stick a photograph of their final sculptures in their sketchbook.
 Ask children to record notes on their feelings about their final pieces - evaluating the strengths and any areas they would like to improve.
 Next children to work in groups to share the images of their art creations and other work that supported it from the previous sessions in their sketchbooks.
 Ask children to take it in turns to discuss their initial ideas, share their thoughts at the time and after making their artwork.
-Ask children to share their development of ideas and the making of their pieces and material choices, colour choices etc with their group reflecting on the process and using evaluative language: I really like the way II wish I had......I still need to work on.....This helped me understand...I am most proud of....The tricky part was... ...Next time I need to......
-Group members should also provide constructive feedback: I really like how you...I think you have managed toMaybe next time you could...
+Ask children to share their development of ideas and the making of their pieces and material choices, colour choices etc with their group reflecting on the process and using evaluative language: I really like the way II wish I had.....I still need to work on.....This helped me understand...I am most proud of....The tricky part was.....Next create a final piece.
+Demonstrate to children how they can transfer their cave art scene on to their backwash handprint paper.
+Discuss 'scale' and how it is important to enlarge the scene as this is on larger paper like the cave art was on larger scales.